gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    As soon the SCTP Association has entered the SCTP state PROTECTION INITILIZATION as defined by {{I-D.westerlund-tsvwg-sctp-dtls-chunk}} the DTLS handshake procedure is initiated by the endpoint that has initiated the SCTP association.
-The initial DTLS handshake or as a result of a SCTP association restart SHALL use DCI = 0;

    The DTLS endpoint will send the DTLS message in one or more SCTP user message depending if the DTLS endpoint fragments the message or not {{dtls-user-message}}.
 The DTLS instance SHOULD NOT use DTLS retransmission to repair any packet losses of handshake message fragment.
-Note: If the DTLS implementation support configuring a MTU larger than the actual IP MTU it MAY be used as SCTP provides reliability and fragmentation.
+Note: If the DTLS implementation supports configuring a MTU larger than the actual IP MTU it MAY be used as SCTP provides reliability and fragmentation.

-   If the DTLS handshake is successful in establishing a security context to protect further communication and the peer identity is accepted the keying material is installed for the DTLS chunk.
+   If the DTLS handshake is successful in establishing a security context to protect further communication and the peer identity is accepted then Traffic DTLS Key Context and Restart DTLS Key Context are created by deriving the keys from the DTLS connection.

+  ###### Here we need to explain how to derive Traffic and Restart Keys

+   The DTLS Key Contextes are installed for the DTLS chunk.
 This then triggers validated of the association establishment (see
    {{protocol_overview}}) by handshaking PVALID chunks inside DTLS CHUNK payload.